Lowckick/WebProgrammingProject/README.md

 ### CS Search Engine https://cs-se-4e4c06e63a84.herokuapp.com

 ## ROADMAP:
-1. Finish Heroku deploying with CI/CD    ///Still need to finish deploying and fixing deploy bug(check debuging block) :heavy_exclamation_mark:
+1. Finish Heroku deploying with CI/CD    ///Still need to finish deploying and fixing deploy bug(check debuging block) :white_check_mark:
+   1.1 Registration and research.
+   1.2 Creating app.
+   1.3 Deploying.
 2. SteamAPI connecting    ///Need to learn more about SteamAPI and viewall request to get all needed info :white_check_mark:
+   2.1 Research.
+   2.2 Registration through SteamAPI.
+   2.3 Parsing skins data.
+   2.4 Parsing user data.
 3. Database establishing    ///After gettting along with API, i need to create a functionality to save&update mongodb database :white_check_mark:
+   3.1 Creating and researching.
+   3.2 Basic functional to collect from json.
+   3.3 Advenced functional to collect from api and convert inside app.
-4. Creating search engine    /// Must create a base search engine for a future establishing  :soon:
+4. Creating store   /// Store for a some functionality  :white_check_mark:
-5. Configurating engine for our purposes    ///Created for CS skins, must work with them, some search algorithm and sites rating will be needed 🔲:
+   4.1 Creating a page.
+   4.2 Writing a store functional.
+5. Creating a profile page///Profile page for user and functional invenrory :white_check_mark:
+   5.1 Creating a page.
+   5.2 Writing a profile functional.
-6. Creating a better and unique design ///After finishing backend it will important to create design for a site :white_check_mark:
+6. Creating a better and unique design ///Task wasn`t finished on 100%, but what`s done is done :white_check_mark:

 ## README:
 Right now there is a bug or code problem with deploying, but you can still launch it on your local host.
 Just launch code in your chosen environment and it will get it done and will give you localhost link(default localhost:5000)